 Intentional Damage

-Any damage caused deliberately by the homeowner is excluded from coverage.
+Damage caused deliberately by the homeowner is excluded from coverage.

 Utility Failure

-Damage from external utility issues, such as electrical surges or gas leaks outside your home, typically isn't covered.
+Damage from external utility issues, such as electrical surges or gas leaks outside your home, isn't covered.

 Manufacturer's Defect